 - Sick Leave: One day accumulating for each month's service.

-- Maternity/Paternity Leave: At the birth/adoption of a child, 20 consecutive working days off for the mother, and 15 consecutive working days off for the father.
+- Maternity/Paternity Leave: At the birth/adoption of a child, 20 consecutive working days off for the mother or father.

 - Military Leave: The time required to comply with United States Armed Services and National Guard duty.

 - Family and Medical Leave: Up to 12 unpaid months off for conditions covered by The Family and Medical Leave Act.